macchiato-framework/macchiato-async/README.md

 ## Usage

-See `macchiato.test.async.core` for sample uses.
+See `macchiato.test.async.futures` for sample uses.

 ## TODO